ikhnaton/graphql-simple-cache/README.md

         expiry: <optional: time in milliseconds before the cache data expires and the loader must be invoked again to get fresh data.>
     });
 ```
+Future calls to retrieve data will utilize the cached result as long as the expiration period has not elapsed.
+If it has, then results will bbe retrieved from the data source again, then cached.

 Alternatively, you may want to create a thunk similar to how DataLoader functions today.
 This can be accomplished as follows:
 ```